b-lukaszuk/BS_wJ_eng/contents/regex.md

 ]
 ```

-Almost there, we just need to precced the lowercased letter with `_` symbol
+Almost there, we just need to precede the lowercased letter with `_` symbol
-which could be done with an anonymous function like this:
+which could be done with an anonymous function, e.g. like this:

 ```
 replace.(camelCasedWords, r"([A-Z])" => AtoZ -> "_" * lowercase(AtoZ))